You’d enjoy American Pastoral. If you are willing to forget the award-winning novel it is based on.

-Former school athlete star Seymour “Swede” Levov seemingly has the perfect life.
-After marrying his high school sweetheart, he takes over his family glove making business, manages it successfully, and has a daughter he names Meredith.
-The only flaw in his life is Meredith’s stuttering problem, though, an issue the Swede is never able to completely come to terms with.
+Former school athlete star Seymour “Swede” Levov seemingly has a perfect life.
+After marrying his high school sweetheart, he takes over his family glove-making business, manages it successfully, and has a daughter he names Meredith.
+The only stain in his life is Meredith’s stuttering problem, though, an issue the Swede is never able to completely come to terms with.
 As Meredith grows older, she becomes increasingly radicalised by anti-Vietnam War sentiments.
-One day, the local post office and gas station is bombed, an attack that kills the gas station owner.
-To the Swede’s horror, Meredith disappears thereafter, leading everyone to suspect she is the culprit behind the heinous bombing.
+One day, the local post office and gas station are bombed, an attack that kills the gas station owner.
+To the Swede’s horror, Meredith disappears thereafter, leading everyone to suspect that she is the culprit behind the heinous bombing.

 While director / lead Obiwan Kenobi, I mean Ewan McGregor, might be miscast, the rest of the team throws in reasonably spirited performances too.
 This is particularly so for Valorie Curry, who quite aptly executed a seduction scene that could have so easily slipped into the absurd.